chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 The astute reader will have noticed that some of the common monads are missing, they were not included on purpose.
-In the context of C#, I am yet to be convinced of their usefulness and practicability (for skeleton definitions of `IO`, `Reader` and `State`, see [here](https://github.com/chtoucas/Brouillons/tree/master/src/play/Functional/Monadic)).
+In the context of C#, I am yet to be convinced of their usefulness and practicability, but I might change my mind (for skeleton definitions of
+`IO`, `Reader` and `State`,
+see [here](https://github.com/chtoucas/Brouillons/tree/master/src/play/Functional/Monadic)).